Other info, see Police Services Menu at left.

 The DARE program was implemented in Santa Maria in 1993 and has graduated 20,000 students.
 The intent of the program is to create a special connection of trust between the children and a uniformed officer.
 The fully-funded DARE curriculum consisted of interactive, role-playing and cooperative learning activities, taught by one DARE-certified officer to all sixth-grade public school students at seven school campuses.
 Because of budget reductions, the City lacks sufficient resources to fully fund this program, however, a scaled-down program is provided.

-The Special Emergency Response Team (SERT) was established in 1986 to provide a response capability for high-risk situations requiring the use of special weapons and tactics.
-The team's primary goal is the preservation of life during violent, high risk situations.
+The Special Weapons and Tactics (SWAT) team was established in 1986 to provide a response capability for high-risk situations requiring the use of special weapons and tactics.
+The team's primary goal is the preservation of life when faced with unusually hazardous situations.

 Such situations include barricaded suspects, hostage rescue, high-risk search warrants, terrorist activity, active shooter, dignitary protection, and similar events.

 Candidates for the team undergo a rigorous physical agility test and an extensive interview process to test their decision-making skills.
-The team receives their mandatory monthly training to maintain their readiness to respond in the event of an emergency.
+The team trains a minimum of 16 hours a month to maintain readiness to respond in the event of an emergency.
 Membership on the team is voluntary and requires a willingness to be on call seven days a week, 24 hours a day.
-Three highly trained hostage negotiators are assigned to work with the team.
+The department also has a Crisis Negotiations Team (CNT), which will respond to all barricade suspects or hostage incidents when the SWAT team is requested.

 The goals of the program are to reduce school absenteeism, teach accountability, provide positive channels for behavior, provide parental accountability guidelines, immediate intervention and instill a sense of responsibility and self esteem.
 After reasonable efforts to provide an opportunity for success, youths not meeting program guidelines are referred to the criminal justice system.